cmu-delphi/delphi-epidata/docs/api/covidcast-signals/safegraph.md

 Data source based on [social
 distancing metrics](https://docs.safegraph.com/docs/social-distancing-metrics).
-SafeGraph provides this data for individual census block groups, using differential privacy to protect the privacy of individual people in the data.
+SafeGraph provides this data for individual census block groups, using differential privacy to protect individual people's data privacy.

 Delphi creates features of the Safegraph data at the census block group level, then aggregates these features to the county and state levels.
 The aggregated